Inspiration, essential items and unique ideas for designing your own modern home office.

 Metal & Steel Desks

-Again, full metal or steel desks aren't as popular as wood desk options, but that doesn't mean that there aren't options for those of you who aren't interested in repurposing or hunting down antique desks.
+Again, full metal or steel desks aren't as popular as wood desk options, but that doesn't mean there isn't options for those who aren't interested in repurposing or hunting down antique desks.

 Here's a white, modern, metal option from Nathan James: